-The Board of Directors at their meeting held on 15th June 2019 appointedMr.G.Sivagurunathan Cost Accountant as the Cost Auditor for conducting the Cost Auditfor the financial year 2019-20.
+The Board of Directors at their meeting held on 29th June 2020 appointedMr.G.Sivagurunathan Cost Accountant as the Cost Auditor for conducting the Cost Auditfor the financial year 2020-21.
 A resolution seeking members' ratification of theremuneration payable to Cost Auditor is included in the AGM notice.
 The Cost Audit Reportwill be filed within the stipulated period.
 The Company is maintaining the Cost Records asper Section 148(1) of the Companies Act 2013.

 The company had complied with the applicable Secretarial Standards.

 Pricol's Corporate Social Responsibility (CSR) activities reflect its philosophy ofenhancing value to the society and the environment around us.
-The contribution in thisregard has been made to the registered trust which is undertaking these schemes inaddition to the CSR activities directly undertaken by the
+CSR activities are carriedout through registered trust (ND Foundation) and a Section 8 Company (Yashaswi Academy forSkills) in addition to the CSR activities directly undertaken by the

 DEVELOPMENT IN HUMAN RESOURCES / INDUSTRIAL RELATIONS

-DIRECTORS RESPONSIBILITY STATEMENT
+DIRECTORS' RESPONSIBILITY STATEMENT